JonathanNeville/Full-Stack-Open/README.md

 # Full-Stack-Open
-Contains my solutions to exercises for the coursework on the course Full Stack Open by the University of Helsinki
+Contains my solutions to exercises for the coursework on the course Full Stack Open by the University of Helsinki.